ddewaele/AndroidOauth2GoogleApiJavaClient/README.txt

 In order to run the sample, make sure you do the necessary preperations in the Google API console, and provide your OAuth 2.0 details in https://github.com/ddewaele/AndroidOauth2GoogleApiJavaClient/blob/master/src/com/ecs/android/sample/oauth2/OAuth2ClientCredentials.java

+I've updated the sample to inclue the libraries in Git.
+You should be able to checkout / build / run without worrying about dependencies.

-Following dependencies are required in order to run the application :
+For the sake of clarity, following dependencies are required in order to run the application :

 M2_REPO/commons-codec/commons-codec/1.3/commons-codec-1.3.jar
 M2_REPO/commons-logging/commons-logging/1.1.1/commons-logging-1.1.1.jar